sdvx-diy/sdvx-diy.github.io/index.md

 # Electrical Assembly
 #### Arcade Button Return Spring Removal
 #### Switch & LED Lamp Wiring
+Arcade buttons usually ship with a lamp holder, LED fixture and LED.
+The LED will either be white or the same color as the button plunger.
+Most of the LED fixtures and LED's will have a resistor in the fixture which allows the LED to be 12V compliant.
+As such, the LED's can be driven directly off 12V or 5V without any additional resistor to limit the current.
 #### Rotary Encoder Wiring
 #### Arduino Wiring